datalad-handbook/book/docs/usecases/collaborative_data_management.rst

     │   └── README.md
     └── README.md

 Bob knows that a DataLad dataset can contain other datasets.
-He knows that as any content of a dataset is tracked and its precise state is recorded, this is a powerful method to specify and later resolve data dependencies, and that including the dataset as a standalone data component will it also
+He also knows that as any content of a dataset is tracked and its precise state is recorded, this is a powerful method to specify and later resolve data dependencies, and that including the dataset as a standalone data component will it also